cncf/techdocs/assessments/0008-backstage.md

 1. Lack of organization around user roles, and
 2. Lack of instructional content that defines tasks for each role and provides explicit instructions to accomplish these tasks.

-The [Overview](https://backstage.io/docs/overview/what-is-backstage) contains valuable high-level conceptual information, including a list of [benefits](https://backstage.io/docs/overview/what-is-backstage#benefits) to particular user roles (engineering managers, developers, platform engineers).
+For example, the [Overview](https://backstage.io/docs/overview/what-is-backstage) contains valuable high-level conceptual information, including a list of [benefits](https://backstage.io/docs/overview/what-is-backstage#benefits) to particular user roles (engineering managers, developers, platform engineers).
 This demonstrates awareness of user roles that needs to be extended throughout the documentation.

 There are installation and configuration instructions in [Getting Started](https://backstage.io/docs/getting-started/).
 However:
 1. The instructions describe a local installation.